 Director and Co-Founder

-· Designed “Open Session,” a student-driven problem-solving inquiry format for middle-schoolers and adults to build collective empathy and resilience.
+· Design of “Open Session”, a student-driven problem-solving inquiry format for middle schoolers and adults to build collective empathy and resilience.

-· Initiated "Constructing Learning: The Nueva Forts Experience,” based on imaginative, cooperative outdoor play, which flourished through student agreements and adult respect for children's free play.
+· Co-creation of the video, "Constructing Learning: The Nueva Forts Experience,” focused on imaginative cooperative outdoor play, which flourishes through student agreements and adult respect for children's free play.

-· Developed innovative approach to professional and personal renewal for teachers that was a centerpiece in more than 20 programs she designed and facilitated with the Center for Advancement and Renewal of Educators at the San Francisco Unified School District.
+· Development of experiential workshops and facilitation of professional and personal renewal programs for teachers at the Center for Advancement and Renewal of Educators, a program of the San Francisco Unified School District.

-Janice taught at the elementary school level for 27 years.
-She is the former director of the SEL program at The Nueva School, outside San Francisco.
+Janice taught at the elementary and middle school level for 30 years.
+She is the former Director of Social and Emotional Learning at The Nueva School, outside San Francisco.
 She co-founded The Institute for Social and Emotional Learning (IFSEL) in 2016.

 She earned a B.A. from Whitman College and an M.Ed. in Creativity and Curriculum from Bowling Green State University.
 Janice loves contemporary poetry, growing vegetables, and yoga.
 She is married and has two adult sons and two grandchildren.